Due to concerns regarding COVID-19, as a reminder please remember to practice social distancing (at least six feet) when visiting the Park

 Find your inner peace at home with us!
 Relax with RIPA during our free Virtual Live Online Yoga classes every Tuesday and Thursday at 6:30pm!
 Classes will be led by expert instructor, Aya from Mindful Movements.
 Please click here to sign up for your free class!

 Each day over 150,000 vehicles commute on the RFK Triborough Bridge above Randall’s Island – but the Park offers scenic routes for commuters not in cars!
 Randall’s Island’s pathways connect to each of the surrounding three boroughs of Manhattan, the Bronx and Queens.
 Commuting by bike via Randall’s Island is becoming more popular.
-Consider a ride across Randall’s Island Park as your new, easy, green commuting option!
+Consider a ride across Randall’s Island Park as your easy, green commuting option!

 Bronx – Manhattan

-For non-vehicular commuting between the Bronx and Manhattan, we suggest you use the newly-opened at-grade Randall’s Island-Bronx Connector and the beautiful 103rd Street Footbridge.
+For non-vehicular commuting between the Bronx and Manhattan, we suggest you use the at-grade Randall’s Island-Bronx Connector and the beautiful 103rd Street Footbridge.

 Manhattan – Queens